gearglow/ReptiliaWithATwist/The List - Notes.md

   - [ ] Replace the remains of Riddle Sr. with something else
   - [ ] Prepare a container of muggle blood to shift into place when the time comes
 - [ ] Capture Peter Pettigrew
-- [ ] Become the Heir of Hogwarts with all four Founders' Relics
+- [ ] Become the Chosen Heir of Hogwarts with all four Founders' Relics
 - [ ] Get some kind of therapy program in Hogwarts
 - [ ] Disarm Dumbledore and take ownership of the Elder Wand
 - [ ] Break Dumbledore's hold on society
+- [ ] Reform society so it doesn't die of stagnation and insularity